ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 Secrets are secured using KMS so you never risk any leakage via physical access to the AWS hardware and KMS ensures role separation.

-### 1.17.2.
+## 16.2.
 AWS Shield and WAF (Web Application Firewall)

 Provides against DDoS attacks with AWS resources.
 This is a denial of service attack.
 Normally not possible to block them by using individual IP addresses.
 Without detailed analysis, the traffic looks like normal requests to your website.

-- Shield Standard
+### 16.2.1.
+Shield Standard

 - **Free** with Route53 or CloudFront as default
 - Provides layer 3 and layer 4 protection against DDoS attacks.

-- Shield advanced
+### 16.2.2.
+Shield advanced

 - Cost: $3,000/month
 - Includes EC2, ELB, CloudFront, Global Acceleration and R53
   - Provides access to 24/7/365 DDoS advanced response team and financial insurance against increased costs.

-- WAF (web application firewall)
+### 16.2.3.
+WAF (web application firewall)

 - Layer 7 firewall (HTTP/s) firewall
 - Protects against complex layer 7 attacks:
   - SQL injections
   - cross-site scripting
   - Geo blocks
   - Rate awareness
 - WEBACL integrated with Load Balancers, API gateways, and CloudFront.
   - Rules are added to WEBACL and evaluated when traffic arrives.
   -  Web ACL consists of rules that you can configure to string match or regex match one or more request attributes, such as the URI, query-string, HTTP method, or header key.
 In addition, by using AWS WAF's rate-based rules, you can automatically block the IP addresses of bad actors when requests matching a rule exceed a threshold that you define.
 Requests from offending client IP addresses will receive 403 Forbidden error responses and will remain blocked until request rates drop below the threshold.
-    - **SOA-CO2 content:**
+- **[SOA-C02]:**
   - Charged by WEBACL Capacity Units (WCU), correlates with complexity of rules.
   - Rule action - Allow, Block, Count.
 Count allows you to set how many times a rule is violated before taking more disruptive action
   - Filter by IP addresses, country, length, SQL code, strings in request, scripts, headers

 **Exam notes:**

 * Link
   * DDOS with Shield
   * L7 HTTP(S) filtering with WAF
   * Global perimeter protection provided by Shield and WAF.

-#### 1.17.2.1.
+### 16.2.4.
 Architecture example

 ![](Pics/ShieldAndWAF.png)